Trade directory · Atlanta metro · Georgia

 Inspection Schedule

-Rough-in inspection before covering work, final inspection upon completion.
-Water heater installations require inspection within 24 hours.
+Rough-in inspection before covering pipes, final inspection after completion.
+Water heater installations require inspection within 24 hours of completion.
 Sewer work requires inspection before backfill.

 §4